Perth and surrounds boasts diverse wildlife experiences and natural wonders to discover.

 The first settlers named their colony "Swan River Colony" because black swans lived on the riverbanks.
 You can still see these majestic birds along the Swan River, in particular South Perth and Matilda Bay; on Lake Monger Reserve; Herdsman Lake; Bibra Lake; and Claremont and Shenton Park Lakes.

-Thousands of speices of native birdlife can be found national and regional parks and reserves across the region, with many fantastic birdwatching locations.
-Spot Western Wattlebirds, Sacred Kingfishers and Western Spinebills at Kings Park; White-faced Heron, Wedge-tailed Eagle, Cockatoos and Kookaburras at Araluen Botanic Park; swamp hens in Yanchep National Park and a variety of species at Yanchep National Park, John Forrest National Park, Avon Valley National Park, Greenmount National Park and more.
+Thousands of species of native birdlife can be found in national and regional parks and reserves across the region, with many fantastic birdwatching locations.
+Spot Western Wattlebirds, Sacred Kingfishers and Western Spinebills at Kings Park; White-faced Heron, Wedge-tailed Eagle, Cockatoos and Kookaburras at Araluen Botanic Park; swamp hens in Yanchep National Park and a variety of species at John Forrest National Park, Avon Valley National Park, Greenmount National Park and more.

-Rottnest's Island's West End Boardwalk provides a fantastic opportunites to see nesting shearwater birds as well as osprey nests known to be over 70 years old!
-With 50 species of seabirds found around Rockingham, including the largest colony of pelican of pelicans in WA, it is an important nesting, feeding and roosting site for many birds which you can learn about at the intrepretive centre.
+Rottnest Island's West End Boardwalk provides a fantastic opportunites to see nesting shearwater birds as well as osprey nests known to be over 70 years old!
+With 50 species of seabirds found around Rockingham, including the largest colony of pelican of pelicans in WA, it is an important nesting, feeding and roosting site for many birds which you can learn about at the interpretive centre.
+Penguin Island in the Shoalwater Islands Marine Park off Rockingham is a sanctuary home to many species of birds including Bridal tern, Caspian tern, Pied Cormorant, pelicans, and of course, the Little Penguins.

 Wildlife Encounter Video